Ninety-nine killed in fuel tanker blast in Sierra Leone capital - Up News Info

 Connaught Hospital was overwhelmed with the influx of patients, so some of the injured were moved to other locations, including a military hospital, said Swaray Lengor, a program manager at the International Federation of Red Cross and Red Crescent Societies.

 “The situation at the hospital, especially Connaught hospital … is overwhelming.
-Inadequate medical consumables and bed capacity,” Lengor told Reuters via text.
+Inadequate medical consumables and bed capacity,” Lengor told Reuters by text message.
 “NGO partners were requested to support with equipment, medical commodities and food.”

 The death toll would likely rise, he said.